Unity

 by Jeffrey Satter

-Adding a vibrant and reflective element to the exhibition, Euphoria by Jeffrey Satter will be displayed on the Main Street pedestal near Simply Siam.
+At the corner of Fourth and Buchanan Street, and adding a vibrant and reflective element to the exhibition, Euphoria by Jeffrey Satter.
 Satter, a sculptor from Sioux Falls, South Dakota, specializes in abstract stainless steel works.
 Euphoria features matching reverse curves adorned with faceted crystal spheres that blend seamlessly with the shifting surroundings.
 The piece is coated in a PRIZMATIQUE finish, adding a shimmering, dynamic effect that changes with the light.
 “The cutting, bending, and welding process is very time-consuming, but the final result sparkles beautifully alongside the faceted spheres,” Satter explains.
 His hope is that viewers experience both excitement and relaxation when encountering Euphoria.